leon4rd/test/README.md

-## I wanted to be a tailor but I didn't suit the job
+## Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house